15.4 C

 $ find / -type f ! -perm 777

-This find command in Linux will only search for those files that have permissions set other than 777.
-You can replace / with any other location for narrowing down your search results.
+This find command in Linux will only search for files with permissions set other than 777.
+You can replace / with any other location to narrow your search results.

 15. Find SGID Files with 644 Permissions